rhysnewell/aviary/docs/usage/README.md

 If at any point the Aviary workflow is interrupted, the pipeline can be restarted and pick up from the last completed step.

+## Batch Processing

+Aviary allows users to supply a batch file to the `aviary batch` command.
+This will cause aviary to run on every line within the input batch file individually.
+Example batch files can be found at [here](/examples/example_batch.tsv) and [here](/examples/example_batch.csv).

 ## Advanced Usage

 Often users are required to send long running jobs off on to high performance clusters.
 Aviary and snakemake are